vladislovely/mcpo/README.md

 No custom protocol.
 No glue code.
 No hassle.

+## 🤔 Why Use mcpo Instead of Native MCP?

+MCP servers usually speak over raw stdio, which is:

+- 🔓 Inherently insecure
+- ❌ Incompatible with most tools
+- 🧩 Missing standard features like docs, auth, error handling, etc.

+mcpo solves all of that—without extra effort:

+- ✅ Works instantly with OpenAPI tools, SDKs, and UIs
+- 🛡 Adds security, stability, and scalability using trusted web standards
+- 🧠 Auto-generates interactive docs for every tool, no config needed
+- 🔌 Uses pure HTTP—no sockets, no glue code, no surprises

+What feels like "one more step" is really fewer steps with better outcomes.

+mcpo makes your AI tools usable, secure, and interoperable—right now, with zero hassle.

 ## 🚀 Quick Usage

 We recommend using uv for lightning-fast startup and zero config.